What is hyperkalemia?

 How is a person with high blood potassium diagnosed?

 A serum potassium test measures the level of potassium in the blood.
 If the levels are too high, the patient may have hyperkalemia.
 Hyperkalemia is often diagnosed because the patient already has a kidney disorder.
 A kidney disorder decreases the kidney’s ability to get rid of potassium it does not need.
 Because of this, doctors watch potassium levels more closely in patients with kidney disorders.

 Electrocardiograms (EKGs) can show changes in the wave pattern that may be linked to hyperkalemia.

 Treatments for high blood potassium levels include:

-Intravenous calcium is usually given in hyperkalemia to stabilize the heart to try to prevent irregular heart rhythm.
-A long term treatment would be decreasing the amount of potassium in the diet.
+Intravenous calcium is usually given in hyperkalemia to stabilize the heart to try to prevent irregular heart rhythm if potassium levels are dangerously high.
+A long-term treatment would be decreasing the amount of potassium in the diet.
 Soaking or boiling vegetables and fruits in water can decrease potassium.

-**It is important that patients know that cardiac arrest (absent heartbeat) can occur at any time while hyperkalemia is being treated; close monitoring is required during treatment.
+- It is important for patients to know that cardiac arrest (absent heartbeat) can occur at any time while hyperkalemia is being treated.
+Close monitoring is required during treatment.

 What causes high potassium levels?

 - Increased total body potassium